s9tpepper/centcom/notes.md

 ### Optimizations
 [x] Update AppTheme/AppThemePersisted to use serde w/out derive to try to get rid of the need for two structs to save JSON
     Note: This didn't turn out so well, too complicated, kept duo structs

-### Bugs
-[x] Endpoints Selector window is broken when the project doesn't have any endpoints [x] top right menu goes offscreen when the project/endpoint names change [x] URL input border is sometimes incorrect
-[x] sort the app themes so they're always in the same order [x] code gen window needs Esc to close the window
-[x] fix the response filtering
-[ ] reduce number of syntax highlighting themes, too many